Hotel Hilton Belgrade

 Free WiFi is provided for all Symposium participants.

-Registration desk will be opened on Monday April 06th 2020, from 07:30 AM.
+Registration desk will be opened on Thursday March 17th 2022, from 7:30 AM.
 Registration fee for participants is free of charge.
-Preregistered participants can pick up their name badges and Symposium material at the Registration desk from Monday April 06th 2020 from 07:30 AM.
+Preregistered participants can pick up their name badges and Symposium material at the Registration desk from Tuesday March 17th 2022, 7:30 AM.

 CERTIFICATES OF ATTENDANCE